Lumbar disc herniation

 In most cases, the exact cause of disc herniation cannot be determined.
 Disc herniation is most often the result of aging.
 Factors increasing the risk of disc herniation are: 1) injury, 2) occupations requiring lifting, pushing and twisting and 3) hereditary.

-Lumbar disc herniation (ICD M51.1) is a disease of the intervertebral discs in the lumbar region.
-It is most common between the vertebral bodies L4, L5, and S1.
-Here we will explain how the lumbar disc herniation is formed, the most common symptoms, and how the lumbar disc herniation is diagnosed and treated.
-Making an accurate diagnosis and choosing the proper treatment are the essential goals in patients with lumbar disc herniation.
-Interestingly, 80% of lumbar disc herniations can be cured without surgery (e.g., physiotherapy, activity, painkillers).
+Lumbar disc herniation (sciatica) is a disease of the intervertebral discs in the lumbar region.
+The most common lumbar disc herniation occurs between the vertebral bodies L4, L5 and S1.
+Depending on the position in the spinal canal, disc henna can be median, paramedian, recessive, foraminal and extraforaminal.
+Here we will explain how lumbar disc herniation forms, what the most common symptoms are (e.g. low back, leg or pelvic pain) and how lumbar disc herniation is diagnosed and treated.
+Making the right diagnosis and choosing the proper treatment are the most critical goals in patients with lumbar disc herniation.
+Interestingly, 80% of patients suffering from lumbar disc herniation can be cured without surgery (e.g. physiotherapy, exercise, painkillers, belt).
+Often the terms disc protrusion and sciatica overlap with the term disc herniation.

 CAUSE OF SYMPTOMS